+Racing a 70.3-mile triathlon, or a half-Ironman distance, is an investment of time and money.
+You'll need to commit to hours of swimming, biking and running weekly to successfully finish the 1.2-mile swim, 56-mile bike ride and 13.1-mile run before the eight-and-a-half-hour cut-off time.
 Once you've budgeted for a wetsuit, racing bike, new running shoes, tri kit, water bottles, helmet, sun glasses and goggles, you may not have enough left over to pay a full-time coach.
 You can find free half-Ironman training plans on the internet and in books -- some of which may work for you.
 When evaluating these plans, consider the source, your schedule, your fitness level, your desire, your experience and your ability to recover.

 Selecting a Plan

+Your friend who has successfully raced a half Ironman may offer to put together a plan for free, but if he isn't a coach with a knowledge of periodization, intensity and volume, take a pass.
+Look for plans from credible sources, such as U.S.A.
+Triathlon, respected magazines and books and certified and renowned coaches' blogs and websites.
+Narrow down your goals for the race and choose a plan that helps you meet this goal.
 Half-Ironman plans, even free ones, will usually say whether they intend to help you to simply finish, to come in under a specific time or to earn a personal best.
 No plan guarantees that you will reach that goal, however.

-Before training for your 70.3, consider training for and completing some shorter distance triathlons.
+Before racing your 70.3, consider training for and completing some shorter distance triathlons.
 These shorter distances will help you learn your body's strengths and weaknesses so you can choose a free plan that is more tailored to your particular needs.
 You'd also benefit from joining a local triathlon club for advice and assistance in tweaking your training plan so it works for you.